ibexa/documentation-user/docs/shop_administration/manage_users.md

 ## Invite members

-To invite other members to your organization, go to **Members** -> **Companies** -> Select your company -> **Invitations**.
+To invite other members to the organization, go to **Members** -> **Companies** -> Select your company -> **Invitations**.

 ![Invite members from the Back Office](img/cp_invitations_back_office.png)